Rushland bought a brand new week of broadcast excellence on the EIB network.

 But he was talking about that was a deadline for some amendments to be offered or some such thing.

-We thought he was gonna with that horn in again.
+We thought he was going to with that horn in again.

-Before we get to the audio sound vice, ladies and gentlemen of the uh Republican debate last night, a story in the UK telegraph that basically says, based on computer model simulations, researchers think that they can spread pulverized car tires through the clouds to affect the path of a hurricane.
+Before we get to the audio sound bikes, ladies and gentlemen, of the Republican debate last night, a story in the UK Telegraph that basically says, based on computer model simulations, researchers think that they can spread pulverized car tires through the clouds to affect the path of a hurricane.

 That would be Dr. Roy Spencer.

-First of all, you understand Dr. Spencer is a scientist.
+First of all, you gotta understand Dr. Spencer is a scientist.

 Dr. Spencer says, it's not like we're ever going to be able to give the storm a giant shove to one side.